ProjectsPod/avatar-studio-will-fork/README.md

-# A fork from the original AvatarAI repo at https://github.com/PunithVT/ai-avatar-system
+# A fork from the original AvatarAI repo at https://github.com/PunithVT/ai-avatar-system <br>

-## Purpose is to get AvatarAI to run in 1) a distributed architecture and 2) a Nvidia DGX Spark with a GB10 GPU and ARM architecture
+## Purpose is to get AvatarAI to run in 1) a distributed architecture and 2) a Nvidia DGX Spark with a GB10 GPU and ARM architecture <br>